CyberSal/Enterprise-NOC-Simulation-Lab/README.md

 ### 1. Inter-VLAN Routing Failure Resolution

-A persistent routing failure was initially observed between VLAN 10 and VLAN 30.
+A persistent routing failure was observed between VLAN 10 and VLAN 30.
 The failure was resolved by explicitly correcting the trunk encapsulation (`dot1q`) and VLAN assignments on the switches, restoring full inter-VLAN connectivity.

 | Activity | Verification Proof |
 | :--- | :--- |